Neilus03/GPT-2/README.md

-GPT2 Implementation from scratch, following Karpathy's tutorial
+GPT2 Implementation from scratch, following Karpathy's tutorial with some tweaks